-H. The proposed amendments implement action item 1.B.2 of the Snohomish County Housing Affordability Regional Taskforce Report and Five-Year Action Plan, which provides: "Revise local zoning to encourage Accessory Dwelling Units (ADU)."
-The proposed amendments will comply with action item 1.B.2 by revising Snohomish County regulations to facilitate the construction of detached ADUs in rural areas.

-I. Procedural requirements.

-- State Environmental Policy Act (SEPA), chapter 43.21C RCW, requirements with respect to this non-project action have been satisfied through the completion of an environmental checklist and the issuance of threshold determination of on , , 2021. - 2.
-The proposal is a Type 3 legislative action pursuant to SCC 30.73.010.

-- Pursuant to RCW 36.70A.106(1), a notice of intent to adopt this ordinance was transmitted to the Washington State Department of Commerce for distribution to state agencies on 2021. - 4.
+- H. The proposed amendments implement action item 1.B.2 of the HART Report, which provides: "Revise local zoning to encourage Accessory Dwelling Units (ADU)."
+The proposed amendments will comply with action item 1.B.2 by revising Snohomish County regulations to facilitate the construction of detached ADUs in rural areas. - I. Procedural requirements. - State Environmental Policy Act (SEPA), chapter 43.21C RCW, requirements with respect to this non-project action have been satisfied through the completion of an environmental checklist and the issuance on January 13, 2022 of Addendum #2 to the Determination of Non-Significance (DNS) issued March 29, 2021, on a non-project proposal to Amend Title 30 Snohomish County Code (SCC) Revising Standards for Accessory Dwelling Units (ADUs). - 2.
+The proposal is a Type 3 legislative action pursuant to SCC 30.73.010. - 3.
+Pursuant to RCW 36.70A.106(1), a notice of intent to adopt this ordinance was transmitted to the Washington State Department of Commerce for distribution to state agencies on December 27, 2021 and assigned material number 2021-S-3546. - 4.
 The public participation process used in the adoption of this ordinance complies with all applicable requirements of the GMA and the SCC. - 5.
 The Washington State Attorney General last issued an advisory memorandum, as required by RCW 36.70A.370, in September of 2018 entitled "Advisory Memorandum: Avoiding Unconstitutional Takings of Private Property" to help local governments avoid the unconstitutional taking of private property.
-The process outlined in the State Attorney General's 2018 advisory memorandum was used by the County in objectively evaluating the regulatory changes proposed by this ordinance.
+The process outlined in the State Attorney General's 2018 advisory memorandum was used by the County in objectively evaluating the regulatory changes proposed by this ordinance. - Section 2.

-Section 2.
 The County Council makes the following conclusions:

 - 1. The proposed amendments are consistent with the goals, policies, and objectives of the MPPs, CPPs, and GPPs. - 2.
 The proposed amendments are consistent with applicable federal, state, and local laws and regulations. - 3.
-The County has complied with all SEPA requirements with respect to this nonproject action. - 4.
-The regulations proposed by this ordinance do not result in an unconstitutional taking of private property for a public purpose.
+The County has complied with all SEPA requirements with respect to this non-project action. - 4.
+The regulations proposed by this ordinance do not result in an unconstitutional taking of private property for a public purpose. - Section 3.

-Section 3.
 The County Council bases its findings and conclusions on the entire legislative record, including all testimony and exhibits.
-Any finding which should be deemed a conclusion, and any conclusion that should be a finding, is hereby adopted as such.
+Any finding which should be deemed a conclusion, and any conclusion that should be a finding, is hereby adopted as such. - Section 4.

-Section 4.
 Snohomish County Code Section 30.28.010, last amended by Amended Ordinance No. 21-018 on June 9, 2021, is amended to read: